turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     The packed :ref:`Texture <texture>` storing all unique input textures

 ``uvMap``
-    An Array of :ref:`Vector4 <v4object>` objects storing the uv-rectangle of each corresponding input texture in the format `[x0, y0, x1, y1]`
+    An Array of :ref:`Vector4 <v4object>` objects storing the uv-rectangle of each corresponding input texture in the format `[x, y, w, h]`